A representation formula of viscosity solutions to weakly coupled systems of Hamilton-Jacobi equations with applications to regularizing effect: Abstract

 \section{Abstract}

-We show the existence and uniqueness of the viscosity solution to Cauchy problem of certain {\it non-monotone} weakly coupled systems of first order evolutionary Hamilton-Jacobi equations.
-Moreover, for a typical model problem, we obtain the {\it locally Lipschitz continuity} of the viscosity solution with the continuous initial data and a series of corollaries from this property.
+Based on a fixed point argument, we give a {\it dynamical representation} of the viscosity solution to Cauchy problem of certain weakly coupled systems of Hamilton-Jacobi equations with continuous initial datum.
+Using this formula, we obtain some regularity results related to the viscosity solution, including a partial extension of Lions' regularizing effect \cite{L} to the case of weakly coupled systems.

-\keywords{Weakly coupled systems, Implicit variational principle, viscosity solutions, Lipschitz regularity} \subjclass[2010]{37J50, 35F21, 35D40}
+\keywords{Weakly coupled systems, Implicit variational principle, Viscosity solutions, Lipschitz regularity} \subjclass[2010]{37J50, 35F21, 35D40}